Anthony Daniels: Star Tours

 Daniels' other C-3PO voice work included Disney theme park attractions, Star Tours and its successor, Star Tours: The Adventures Continue.
-Prior to the opening of the ride on 9 January 1987, he and Tom Fitzgerald recorded the 12 minute performance.
+Prior to the opening of the ride at Disneyland California on 9 January 1987, he and Tom Fitzgerald recorded the 12 minute performance.
 On 13 January 1990, the third Star Tours attraction opened in the new Disney/MGM Studios theme park.
 Daniels, Lucas, Mark Hamill and Carrie Fisher attended the opening.
 Daniels recorded his lines in French for Star Tours in Disneyland Paris.
 (Note: The ride opened on 12 April 1992 and closed on 16 March 2016.)
 In a 1999 interview for Star Wars Insider, he said, "I think Star Tours is wonderful, and the people at Disney are just magic to work with."

 In 2010, he was involved in the Star Tours shutdown ceremony as a part of Disney's Hollywood Studios' "Last Tour to Endor" event at Star Wars Celebration V in Orlando, Florida.
 (Note: Including the film Raiders of the Lost Jedi Temple of Doom: A Fan Film of Epic Proportions created with audience participation at Indiana Jones Epic Stunt Spectacular!, which was modified to include Star Wars characters; Daniels also appeared in a parade the same weekend at part of the park's "Star Wars Galactic Nights".)
+The Star Tours: The Adventures Continue attraction opened at Disney's Hollywood Studios on 20 May 2011.
+Following the opening ceremony, Daniels, Lucas, Walt Disney president and CEO, Bob Iger took the first official ride and their Starspeeder was filled with several characters from the franchise.
+Daniels also appeared with Daniel Logan, Dave Filoni, Ashley Eckstein and James Arnold Taylor at the 2011 Star Wars Weekends event.

 The Star Tours ride film was updated with storylines from the prequel trilogy and later the sequel trilogy.
-C-3PO replaced Captain Rex as pilot and Daniels recorded his dialogue.
+The updated Star Tours ride was set earlier in the timeline before the original ride so it required a new captain.
+Fitzgerald came up with several ideas and characters before deciding to use an existing character inside of designing a new one.
+He met Daniels in London saying, "You've got a bigger part - much bigger!"
+C-3PO replaced Captain Rex as pilot of the Starspeeder and Daniels recorded his dialogue.
+Daniels described Star Tours as "the best ride of his life" in his memoirs.
+Footage of Daniels appeared in the 2021 Disney+ documentary, Behind the Attraction Star Tours episode.
+This episode focuses on the origins of the attraction and how it evolved since 1987.